who-wrote-that/cli/README.md

 To add support for a new language

 * create a language file in `src/languages`;
-* and add the language to `supportedLanguages` in `src/parse.ts`.
+* and import the language file in `src/languages/index.ts`.

 ## Development

-Listen to changes and make them accessible through `codeowners` from the command line:
+Listen to changes and make them accessible through `wwt` from the command line:

     $ yarn start